 Outside technology students – those students from another school who come to your school for manual technology classes.

-Hall discount – applies if you have a hall larger than your SPG hall entitlement (a hall surplus).
-To make sure you are not disadvantaged in other areas by the size of your hall, the calculator discounts up to half of your hall surplus in your SPG calculation.
+This applies if you have a hall larger than your SPG hall entitlement (a hall surplus).
+To make sure you're not disadvantaged in other areas by the size of your hall, the calculator discounts up to half of your hall surplus in your SPG calculation.

 The hall discount is:

 - the same as the hall surplus if the hall surplus is half the area of the hall or less